jwc20/pyttt/docs/notes.md

 # notes

+## for ultimate tic-tac-toe, where should the logic for allowed moves be?

+- either in the Game class or the Board class
+- it should be in the Game class since the Board class is a data structure and Game class is the one that has the logic

 ## Player object - where should it be (dependency) injected?

 - it could be injected into either the Game class or the Board class